Peninsula Postgraduate Medical Education

-You must inform the School of Primary Care as soon as possible if you wish to work less than full time by contacting the Helpdesk.
-You can either work 50%, 60%, 70% or 80% whole time equivalent and your training time will be extended to reflect this accordingly.
+You must inform your local patch team as soon as possible if you wish to work less than full time.
+Subject to eligibility and approval, you can either work 50%, 60%, 70% or 80% whole time equivalent and your training time will be extended to reflect this accordingly.

-Whilst working less than full time you are expected to complete the same amount of assessments as your full time colleagues but in a longer time frame.
-For example at 60% it will take you 20 months to complete a 12 month full time posts, in which you will have the full 20 months to complete the same number of assessments that the full time trainees have included in 12 months.GPST Committee
+Whilst working less than full time you are expected to complete the same amount of assessments as your full time colleagues but over a longer time frame.
+For example, at 60% it will take you 20 months to complete 12 month whole time equivalent, in which you will have the full 20 months to complete the same number of assessments that full time trainees need to complete in 12 months.GPST Committee

 A representative from each Scheme attends quarterly meeting to represent trainees to raise and discuss training issues that arise.
 The committee members also include a BMA, an AiT (College) and a Less Than Full-Time representatives.
 To see who your Scheme representative is please go to the GPST Committee page.

 It is possible for GPSTs to move between areas within the UK.
 The arrangements for this apply to both full time and part time trainees and you must have completed at least one full year of GP training.
 There are fixed application windows each year; please visit the National IDT website for details.Movement is at the discretion of the School of Primary Care you are currently part of and you will be expected to ensure that you have well-founded reasons for moving that were not present when you agreed to your training post.
 It is important that trainees give as much notice as possible when requesting a transfer as training vacancies in other areas may not be readily available and arrangements, therefore, may take some time to set up.